 ITS frequently organizes Events and Workshops open to students and faculty.
 Learn more about them here.

 Did you know that ITS provides instructor-led training for faculty and staff at Pace?
 Visit the IT Training page to explore topics and register for a course.

-Lynda.com is an online education company offering thousands of video courses in software, creative, and business skills.
-Faculty can use videos and playlists as part of their course materials and post them in Blackboard.
-All Pace faculty, students, and staff have free access to Lynda.com from any desktop or mobile device.
+LinkedIn Learning is an online education company offering thousands of video courses in software, creative, and business skills.
+Faculty can use videos and playlists as part of their course materials.
+All Pace faculty, students, and staff have free access to LinkedIn Learning from any desktop or mobile device.